ghyze/pomodoro/README.md

 1. Access the task window via the right-click menu or task button on main window
 2. Click "Add Task" to create a new task
 3. Enter task name, estimated number of pomodoros, and optional state
-4. Double-click a task to make it active
+4. Double-click a task to make it active — it automatically transitions to **In Progress**
 5. Completed pomodoros automatically increment the active task counter
 6. Edit tasks using the "..." button (change name, estimate, or state)
 7. Change task state via dropdown (Pending, In Progress, Done)
+   - Setting a task to **Done** automatically deactivates it and moves it to the Done tab
-8. Remove tasks using the "X" button
+8. Remove tasks using the "X" button (confirmation required)
+9. Switch between **Todo** and **Done** tabs to review completed tasks

 ### Customizing Settings
 1. Right-click on the timer window